TechNickAI/AICodeBot/README.md

 * [X] **Command-line, installable via pip**: aicodebot can be installed as a Python package using `pip install aicodebot`
 * [ ] **Mention the @aicodebot GitHub user**: Mentioning the [@aicodebot](https://pypi.org/project/aicodebot/) GitHub user in a comment will trigger it to perform a task, review code, or pull in an appropriate GIF.
 * [ ] **Callable as a GitHub action**: Can be called as a GitHub action to perform tasks on GitHub repositories.
+* [ ] **Jupyter Notebook Extension**: Provides a Jupyter Notebook extension that can be used to debug code in the notebook.
 * [ ] **Chat**: CLI chat interface that knows the context of your codebase and can answer questions about it.
 No more going back and forth between ChatGPT and command-line.
 * [ ] **Slack Bot**: Interacts with aicodebot via slack, sends notifications, performs tasks, and provides real-time assistance to developers.
 * [ ] **Bug Report service integrations**: Listen for bug reports from Sentry, Honeybadger, and other bug reporting tools and automatically create issues, assign them to developers, and notify them via Slack.
 Eventually: FIX the bug automatically and notify the team.

-### Repository Management
+### Repository / Project Management

 * [ ] **Project best practices**: Suggest things like pre-commit, linting, license, CI/CD, etc. Eventually: Implement them for you.
-* [ ] **Handle Stale Issues**: Automatically detects and handles stale issues on GitHub by nudging the responsible parties.
-* [ ] **Triage Incoming Issues**: Provides Level 1 triage of incoming issues on GitHub, including tagging, assigning, and responding with FAQs.
-It could also escalate issues to human developers when necessary.
+* [ ] **Manage Github Issues**: Provides Level 1 triage of incoming issues on GitHub, including tagging, assigning, and responding with FAQs.
+It could also escalate issues to human developers when necessary, and provide nudges for tasks that need more input.
-* [ ] **Rate the complexity of PRs**: Rates the complexity of pull requests and assigns them to developers based on their skill level and context
+* [ ] **Welcome new contributors**: Automatically welcome new contributors to the project, find out what they're interested in, and suggest issues for them to work on.

 ### Fun